NyeGuy/gamebotsai/README.md

-# starter-node-bot
+# Gamebots.ai

 ## Overview
-A simple starting point for creating a Beep Boop hostable, Node.js based Slack bot with botkit
+A game system for battling your coworkers on slack.

-Visit [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
+Built with Botkit and deployed with [Beep Boop](https://beepboophq.com/docs/article/overview) to get the scoop on the the Beep Boop hosting platform.
 The Slack API documentation can be found [here](https://api.slack.com/).

-## Assumptions
-* You have already signed up with [Beep Boop](https://beepboophq.com) and have a local fork of this project.
-* You have sufficient rights in your Slack team to configure a bot and generate/access a Slack API token.

-## Usage

 ### Run locally
 	npm install